Sylvester976/Sylvester976/README.md

 - 👋 Hi, I’m @Sylvester976
-- 👀 I’m interested in coding
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning codeigniter
+- 🌱 I’m currently a backend web developer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anthying as long as I am ready to learn
 - 📫 How to reach me officialotienosylvester@gmail.com

 <!---